top of page

 Early Childhood Therapy for Infants, Toddlers, and Young Children (Birth–5)

 Early childhood therapy helps children under age five who are struggling with big emotions, behavior, or regulation by supporting their nervous system and relationships, not by punishing or “fixing” behavior.
+While my specialization focuses on early childhood (birth–5), therapy does not automatically end at age five.
+When a child begins services before age five, treatment can continue as clinically appropriate, and families may also transition to other therapeutic supports as children grow.

 Therapy for young children is active and relational.
 Sessions often include play-based work directly with the child, caregiver–child interactions, and support for parents, all tailored to a child’s developmental stage, comfort level, and needs.